 Graduate Campus Initiative

-Advancing a new model of higher education that moves beyond the traditional boundaries of place, Northeastern is developing a system of graduate campuses in selected American cities.
+Advancing a new model of higher education that moves beyond the traditional boundaries of place, Northeastern is developing a system of regional campuses in selected cities.
 The first, in Charlotte, North Carolina, launched in October 2011.
 Northeastern opened a second graduate campus in Seattle, Washington, in January 2013, a third in Silicon Valley in March 2015, and is scheduled to open a Toronto campus later in 2015.
 These academic hubs offer graduate degrees aligned with their regions’ educational, workforce, and economic development needs, including programs in emerging fields, such as cybersecurity and health informatics.
 The courses are offered in flexible hybrid and online formats to meet the needs of working professionals.
 The regional campuses also serve as platforms for expanded research and co-op partnerships between the university and industry, government, and academia.

 Our Global Impact